jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

     │               └── kustomization.yaml
   ```

-In an `app` folder the `services/${app-name-here}/base/config` defines the manifests to configure the application.
+In an `apps` folder the `services/${app-name-here}/base/config` defines the manifests to configure the application.
 This is where we can put
 the app specific.

 ```